 Prior to the community workshops, flyers in both English and Spanish were distributed throughout the City and to stakeholders and community organizations informing them of the community meetings, providing basic information on the Housing Element, and directing interested persons to the City's Housing Element website at www.sfcity.org/housingelement for additional information.
 The community workshop flyers were also published in the Thursday, September 5, 2013, edition of the San Fernando Valley Sun.
-The public participation component is outlined in Section I (Page 4) of the 2013-2021 Housing Element (Attachment B, Exhibit "A").
+The public participation component is outlined in Section I (Page 4) of the 2013-2021 Housing Element.
+Community workshop and public meeting flyers are provided as Attachment 3 to this report.

-5. Draft Housing Element Availability.
+4) Draft Housing Element Availability.